-To date, there are four opposing concepts on the problem of protecting the civil critical infrastructure, which are reflected in statements by apologists of at least three of these concepts.
+To date, we have four opposing concepts on the problem of protecting the civil critical infrastructure, which are reflected in the statements of the apologists of these three concepts [5]:

-Concept A. Everything has been known for a long time.
-There are no technological problems.
+Concept A: Everything has been known for a long time, there are no technological problems:

 "The problem is not the technology.
 We know how to protect against it.
 It's not the money, it doesn't cost that much.
 The problem is the politics.
-It always seems to be the politics that gets in the way," Dr. Peter Vincent Pry, said as executive director of the Task Force on National and Homeland Security.
+It always seems to be the politics that gets in the way".

+Dr. Peter Vincent Pry, Executive Director of the Task Force on National and Homeland Security

-"The U.S. military already has EMP protection approaches that are practical, affordable, tested, and well-understood that can be translated directly to electric power grid control facilities and supervisory control and data acquisition electronics and networks," said Dr. George H. Baker, professor emeritus at James Madison University, and director emeritus with the Foundation for Resilient Societies.
+"The U.S. military already has EMP protection approaches that are practical, affordable, tested and well understood that can be translated directly to electric power grid control facilities and supervisory control and data acquisition electronics and networks."

+Dr. George H. Baker, Prof. Emeritus James Madison University, Director Foundation for Resilient Societies

-Concept B. We have neither the knowledge nor the resources to protect infrastructures.
+Concept B: We have neither the knowledge nor the resources to protect infrastructures:

-"Much of the available information is not specifically applied to electric utilities, making it very difficult for utilities and regulators to understand effective options for protecting energy infrastructure," Robin Manning, said as vice president of Transmission and Distribution Infrastructure for the Power Delivery and Utilization research sector at the Electric Power Research Institute (EPRI).
+"Much of the available information is not specifically applied to electric utilities, making it very difficult for utilities and regulators to understand effective options for protecting energy infrastructure".

+Robin Manning,

+Vice president for transmission and distribution for the Electric Power Research Institute (EPRI)

-"Managing that kind of threat right now-no one really has the resources to do that," Richard Mroz, said as president of the New Jersey Board of Public Utilities.
+"Managing that kind of threat right now - no one really has the resources to do that"

+Richard Mroz, President of the New Jersey Board of Public Utilities

-Concept C. There are no solutions to the problem, so you need to leave everything as it is.
+Concept C: There are no solutions to the problem, so you need to leave everything as it is

-"I don't mean to be so flippant, but there really aren't any solutions to this, so I would just leave it at that," said General M.V.
-Hayden, ex-director of the National Security Agency (NSA) and ex-director of the Central Intelligence Agency (CIA).
+"I don't mean to be so flippant, but there really aren't any solutions to THIS, so I would just leave it at that".

+General M. V. Hayden Ex-Director of the National Security Agency (NSA); Ex-Director of the Central Intelligence Agency (CIA)

-Concept D. Effective defenses against EMP are a national anti-missile defense system only into which more budgetary funds should be invested.
-Representatives of the military-industrial complex (MIC) frequently stand behind this view, and the concept seems to be quite effective.
-After all, the military and representatives of the MIC should know this problem better than anyone else.
-But, let's take a closer look at this concept.
+Concept D: Effective defenses against HEMP are a national anti-missile defense system only into which more budgetary funds should be invested

+Representatives of Military-Industrial Complex (MIC)

+This last concept seems to be quite effective.
+After all, the military and representatives of the militaryindustrial complex should know this problem better than anyone else.
+But, let's understand this concept.